RanielliMontagna/dotfiles/README.md

 If you need to add work projects later, you can create a new config file (e.g., `~/.gitconfig-work`) and add an `includeIf` entry in `~/.gitconfig` pointing to it.

-### 3. Configure Powerlevel10k Theme
+### 3. Powerlevel10k Theme

+Powerlevel10k is already pre-configured and ready to use!
+The prompt will work immediately after restarting your terminal.

+To customize it later, run:

 ```bash
 p10k configure
 ```

-This will guide you through customizing your prompt appearance.

 ### 4. (Optional) Authenticate GitHub CLI